wbannick/wbannick.github.io/resume.markdown

 # COMMUNITY ENGAGEMENT AND LEADERSHIP

 ## KEEN, Coach
-_2022_
+_2022 - Present_
-- Coached athletes with disabilities in basketball and tennis
+- Coached athletes with disabilities in basketball, tennis, swimming and dance

 ## Polygence, Mentor
 _2022_